-- (3) Install the Remover/Installer, Special Tool C-4699-1 over the ball joint stud and down on the lower control arm assembly (Fig. 3). - (4) Carefully align all pieces.
+- (3) Install the Remover/Installer, Special Tool C-4699-1 over the ball joint stud and down on the lower body of the ball joint assembly (Fig. 3). - (4) Carefully align all pieces.
 Using an arbor press apply pressure against the ball joint assembly, until ball joint is fully seated against bottom surface of control arm.
 Do not apply excessive pressure against the control arm.